 MSTP adheres to the Student Manual's outline for University Policies, Academic Policies and Requirements, Administrative Policies and Requirements, and Student Life and Conduct.
 Policies outlined in the Student Manual pertain to all MSTP students in all years of the program regardless of medical or graduate student status.
-However, as these policies allow for area-specific regulation, the Biological Sciences Division and Pritzker School of Medicine enforce specific policies that do apply to any MSTP student when in the graduate phase and medical phase, respectively.
+However, as these policies allow for areaspecific regulation, the Biological Sciences Division and Pritzker School of Medicine enforce specific policies that do apply to any MSTP student when in the graduate phase and medical phase, respectively.

 Failure to meet curricular milestones, make satisfactory academic progress, or maintain professionalism standards will result in academic probation and, if not remediated, may result in dismissal from the MSTP.
+Please see the policies on academic probation from the BSD and the University.